linq2db/linq2db/CONTRIBUTING.md

 1. Merge PR
 1. [Tag release](https://github.com/linq2db/linq2db/releases)
 1. Update versions in `master` branch (this will lead to publish all next `master` builds as new version RC):
-   * in [\Build\Azure\pipelines\templates\build-vars.yml](https://github.com/linq2db/linq2db/blob/master/Build/Azure/pipelines/templates/build-vars.yml) set `assemblyVersion`, `nugetDevVersion` and `nugetVersion` parameters to next version.
+   * in [\Build\Azure\pipelines\templates\build-vars.yml](https://github.com/linq2db/linq2db/blob/master/Build/Azure/pipelines/templates/build-vars.yml) set `assemblyVersion` and `packageVersion` (for release and development) parameters to next version.
 Always use next minor version and change it to major only before release, if it should be new major version release

 ## Process